zazelik/zazelik/README.md

-- 👋 Hi, I’m @zazelik
+- 👋👋👋  Hi, I’m @zazelik - I always have a fun time pulling my hair off over tech problems !

-- 👀 I’m interested in good practice in Tech Support.
+- 👀 I’m interested in good practice in Tech Support
-- 🌱 I’m currently learning Learning Management Systems.
+- 🌱 I’m currently learning Learning Management Systems
-- 💞️ I’m looking to collaborate on Slack (I know, not much to do with LMS).
-- 📫 How to reach me TO ADD (except if ADHD kicks in)
+- 📫 I am very old school trained and new to a lot of things !

 <!---
 zazelik/zazelik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.